hail-is/hail/dev-docs/batch-design.rst

 get stuck if for example it requires 8 cores, but two instances are live with 4 cores each.

-Once the scheduler has assigned jobs to their respective instances, in groups of 50, the scheduler performs the work necessary to grab any secrets from Kubernetes, update the job state and add an attempt in the database, and then communicate with the worker VM to start running the job.
+Once the scheduler has assigned jobs to their respective instances, the scheduler performs the work necessary to grab any secrets from Kubernetes, update the job state and add an attempt in the database, and then communicate with the worker VM to start running the job.
 There must be a timeout on this scheduling attempt that is short (1 second) in order to ensure that a delay in one job doesn't cause the scheduler to get stuck waiting for that one job to be finished scheduling.
 We wait at the end of the scheduling iteration for all jobs to finish scheduling.
 If we didn't wait, then we might try and reschedule the same job multiple times before the original operation to schedule the job in the database completes.

-*****************
 Job State Updates
-*****************
+^^^^^^^^^^^^^^^^^

 There are three main job state update operations:
 - SJ: Schedule Job